Thousands of easyJet staff to lose jobs as airline cuts workforce by up to 30

-Thousands of easyJet staff are to lose their jobs under plans announced by the airline.
+Up to 4,500 easyJet staff could lose their jobs under plans announced by the airline.

 The Luton-based carrier said it intends to reduce its workforce by up to 30% as it cuts the size of its fleet due to the coronavirus pandemic.